-If Alo is a problem you can blend up you own from the leaf if you know someone who has at plant.
-You can also use Lemon Juice as an alternative to the essential oils!
+If Aloe is a problem you can blend up you own from the leaf if you know someone who has at plant.
+You can also use Lemon Juice as an alternative to the essential oils to!

-At the moment with no Isopropropyl alcohol on the shelves metho is the same thing.
+At the moment with no isopropyl alcohol, or rubbing alcohol products on the shelves metho is the same thing.
 The key to making an effective, hand sanitizer is to stick to a 2:1 proportion of alcohol to aloe vera.
 The alcohol content needs to be 60 percent to be most effective at killing germs to avoid people getting sick and spreading germs to others this is according to the CDC Trusted Source.

-*Warning* Be careful with Metholated Spirits or alcohol rub on wood,the acid can cause it to loose its shine and pattern.
+*Warning* Be careful with Methylated Spirits or alcohol rub on wooden surfaces, the acid can cause it to loose its shine or pattern.
 Plastic can also lose its color.